VasukiA/ResourcePlaceholdersPlugin-ZBS/README.md

 ResourcesPlaceholders
 ======

-Gradle plugin which adds support for ${placeholder} [manifestPlaceholders](https://developer.android.com/studio/build/manifest-build-variables.html) in Android resource files
+Gradle plugin which adds support for ${placeholder} [manifestPlaceholders](https://developer.android.com/studio/build/manifest-build-variables.html) in Android resource files.

+This fork of [ResourcePlaceholdersPlugin](https://github.com/timfreiheit/ResourcePlaceholdersPlugin) has been updated to work with newer Gradle versions.

+Version 0.11.2 of this fork is known to work with Gradle 8.3.0.

 Installation
 ------------